Home/Payment Splitting

 FeaturePayment Splitting

-Native Payment Splitting
+Native Payment Splitting.

 One customer payment, automatically split across multiple merchant wallets.
 Platform fees, payouts, commissions.
 Handled at the protocol level.